yushiangfu/study-notes/z01-entity-manager.md

 ## <a name="sensor-detection"></a> Sensor Detection

-An `entity` is physically detachable devices such as backplanes, PSUs, PCIe cards, etc.
+In the context of physically detachable devices, such as backplanes, power supply units (PSUs), and PCIe cards, these devices are referred to as "entities."
-Taking PCIe cards as an example, they can plug in any slot; therefore, we have to dynamically detect what kind of device is installed in which place.
+One of the challenges with entities, specifically PCIe cards, is that they can be plugged into any available slot, requiring dynamic detection and identification.

+To identify the installed devices, the system relies on the presence of a Field Replaceable Unit (FRU) that contains relevant information.
-Based on the assumption that entities are equipped with valid FRU, finding an FRU means an entity exists in the system.
+Detecting the presence of an FRU indicates the existence of an entity in the system.
-The misleading-named daemon `fru-device`, which isn't a device, is responsible for doing the scanning work, and folder `/dev/` is a good starting place.
-For each I2C file, `fru-device` communicates to almost every potential slave device and reads data from it if feasible.
-After performing FRU format parsing, the valid devices are further published to D-Bus, as shown below.
+This detection process is handled by a daemon called "fru-device," despite not being an actual device itself.
+The scanning process begins in the "/dev/" folder, where various I2C files are located.

+The "fru-device" daemon communicates with potential slave devices through the I2C interface, attempting to read data from each device.
+If successful, it performs parsing of the FRU format to extract relevant information.
+Valid devices are then published to the D-Bus, a message bus system, allowing other components of the system to access and utilize this device information.

 ```
 # example from reference 'Entity Manager'